himanshu258/Physics-constrained_GP_EOS/README.md

 # Physics-constrained_GP_EOS
- Thermodynamically constrained Gaussian process equation of state model
+Data and scripts for the paper: Learning thermodynamically constrained equations of state with uncertainty by Himanshu Sharma, Jim A. Gaffney, Dimitrios Tsapetis, Michael D. Shields

+For further questions, please contact hsharm10@jhu.edu